Open-Typer/Open-Typer/README.md

 ### Subscribed configs

-You can set the config file to be automatically updated when there's a new release (supported only in Windows right now).
+You can set the config file to be automatically updated when there's a new release.

 For example, this is what you should place into the **first line** of your configuration file: